YanaRGeorgieva/mesh-simplification/README.md

 - Documentation explaining the mathematical concepts used.
 - Demonstration of the script running within Blender.

+# Module 2: Data Science
+**Project Focus:** Analyzing existing 3D mesh data with the implemented simplification algorithm

+**Project Description:**
+- **Use Pre-existing Datasets:** Utilize publicly available 3D mesh datasets from online sources.
+I will use [Thingi10K](https://ten-thousand-models.appspot.com/).
+- **Feature Extraction:** Focus on extracting relevant features from these meshes before (some are extracted by the [authors of teh dataset](https://docs.google.com/spreadsheets/d/1ZM5_1ry3Oe5uDJZxQIcFR6fjjas5rX4yjkhQ8p7Kf2Q/edit?usp=sharing)) and after applying your simplification algorithm.
+Features can include vertex count, triangle count, surface area, etc.
+- **Data Analysis:** Perform basic data analysis to assess the impact of the simplification algorithm on these features.
+Use statistical methods to quantify changes and assess algorithm effectiveness.
+- **Exploratory Data Analysis (EDA):** Create visualizations to illustrate the impact of the simplification algorithm on various types of meshes.
+I will use tools like Matplotlib or Seaborn for plotting.
+- **Documentation and Reporting:** Document your analysis process and findings, focusing on how the algorithm performs across different datasets and highlighting any interesting insights or trends.

+**Deliverables:**
+- Scripts for applying the simplification algorithm to pre-existing datasets.
+- Data analysis scripts for feature extraction and visualization.
+- Visualizations showing the impact of simplification on various mesh features.
+- A report summarizing the analysis, including visualizations and key insights.

 ## Requirements
 In the requirements.txt file.